 In 1988, the community recognized that area shelters, pantries, soup kitchens and child care centers needed a center to purchase food in bulk.
 As a result, the United Way Labor Department Food Center was initiated.
-Today, the food center, known as the Gemma E. Moran United Way/Labor Food Center, distributes food to more than 80 member food distribution sites including shelters, child care programs, community meal sites, pantries, and programs for seniors.
+Today, the food center, known as the Gemma E. Moran United Way/Labor Food Bank, distributes food to 79 member food distribution sites including shelters, child care programs, community meal sites, pantries, programs for seniors and a Mobile Pantry.
 The Food Center also operates a mobile pantry that has ten monthly distribution sites throughout the county.

-In 2015, United Way raised more than $5.7 million for health and human services in New London County.
-United Way supports 49 partner programs at local health and human service nonprofits and another 21 United Way programs and initiatives that make meaningful, positive changes in the areas of education, income and health.
+In 2018, United Way raised nearly $4.7 million for New London County.
+United Way supports an essential network of LOCAL health and human service programs and initiatives that make meaningful, positive changes in the areas of education, income and health.
 Click here to view a list of all of these programs and initiatives.

 Through the ongoing support of hundreds of companies and organizations in southeastern Connecticut, combined with the generous gifts of employees and residents, United Way is improving lives.
 By working together, we can make real lasting changes right here in our community and advance the common good for all of us.
 That's what it means to Live United.